djreiss/lsst-dipole/REPORT.md

 *Additional recommendations and tests*:

-1. investigate the robustness of this updated fitting method, including variable backgrounds (with large gradients) that are removed in the image difference but bright and noisy in the template/science images.
+1. complete refactoring of existing `dipoleMeasurement` code.
-2. investigate adding these constraints to the `ip_diffim` code, including parameter windowing. *This will require refactoring of `diffIm` code to pass pre-subtraction images to `dipoleMeasurement`*.
+2. investigate the robustness of this updated fitting method, including variable backgrounds (with large gradients) that are removed in the image difference but bright and noisy in the template/science images.
-3. complete refactoring of existing `dipoleMeasurement` code.
+2. investigate adding these constraints to the existing `dipoleMeasurement` code, including parameter windowing. *This will require refactoring of `diffIm` code to pass pre-subtraction images to `dipoleMeasurement`*.